Lomax leads No. 15 Memphis past Bradley 71-56

 BIG PICTURE

 Bradley: The Braves struggled from the field throughout, missing 10 straight during the first half and coming out of halftime on a 1-of-13 skid.
-The misfiring, despite the Braves outrebounding Memphis, allowed the Tigers to build the lead to double-digits in the second half.
+The misfiring, despite the Braves outrebounding Memphis, allowed the Tigers to build the lead to double-digits.

 UP NEXT